duuyguyiilmaz/CSE-DATA-STRUCTURES/README.md

 ArrayBT represents a complete binary tree using an array structure, where insertion and level-order traversal (BFS) run in constant time per operation (O(1) amortized for insertion, O(n) for traversal).
 LinkedBT implements a binary tree using linked nodes and supports insertion, search, and removal using breadth-first traversal.
 Operations such as insert, contains, and remove run in linear time (O(n)), as the tree is traversed level by level.
 Both implementations support BFS and DFS traversals, as well as recursive inorder, preorder, and postorder traversals, each with time complexity O(n), where n is the number of nodes in the tree.
+---------------- Lab08 – PRIORITY QUEUE IMPLEMENTATIONS ----------------
+This lab focuses on implementing the Priority Queue ADT using different underlying data structures.
+UnsortedArrayPQ is an array-based priority queue where insertion runs in constant time (O(1)), while finding and removing the minimum element requires linear time (O(n)).
+SortedLinkedPQ is a linked-list-based implementation that maintains elements in sorted order, allowing min and removeMin operations to run in constant time (O(1)), with insertion taking linear time (O(n)).